 As we mentioned earlier, the display is the most important difference to understand when learning the unique properties between a drawing tablet and a graphics tablet.

 Recently, there have been Standalone options to draw.
-See our post on the Best Drawing Tablets that Dont Need a Computer (Standalone)
+See our post on these portable drawing tablets: Best Drawing Tablets that Dont Need a Computer (Standalone).

 If you choose a drawing tablet with an integrated screen, you will obviously have the advantage of being able to draw directly on your tablet’s display.
 However, this is the main reason why drawing tablets are many times more expensive than graphics tablets.